kyleharper/battery-callback/README.md

 * `activeDelay` (Int) The time before a 'active' class is added to the message, which helps with animation the message if required (Default: 200)

 ### Methods
+* `checkBattery` (parameters: {function} callback to call, {node} The node in which is used to constuct the message)
+* `clearChoiceStored` clears user choice stored
+* `destroyMessage` destorys/removes all messages

+There are other methods but really they shouldn't be touched.
+I recommend that you only stick to the three above.

 ### Example
 ```javascript